 If you decide to brand your course, rather than individual lessons this could save you some time!
 Once you have branded the course, all the lessons created within the course will follow the same branding, kind of like an 'apply to all' situation.

-Cover Image – these show up as the course tiles on the learner's app and on top of the user’s screen when they click into the course.
-We recommend not using a picture that is too busy as you still want your learners to be able to read the course title and description that is on top of the picture.
+These show up as the course tiles on the learner's app and on top of the user’s screen when they click into the course.

 You can also choose if you want the text over the top to be black or white depending on the theme colours of your cover image.

-Lesson Logo – the company logo can be inputted here to appear in the top left of the screen for users throughout lessons – we recommend using a logo without a background.
+The company logo can be inputted here to appear in the top left of the screen for users throughout lessons

-If you would like to have all the lessons in your course branded differently then you can choose to do just lesson branding.
+If you'd like to have all the lessons in your course branded differently then you can choose to do just lesson branding.
 This can be found by going into the lesson you would like to brand and clicking on the 'branding' tab.

 By default, the 'use course branding' button will be ticked.
 To create your own lesson branding. untick this button then you can upload a background, logo and choose a colour scheme.
 You can also use the Canva button to create and upload a background and logo.

-Custom CSS is a programming language that tells your device or browser how to display your lesson content.
-It can be used to control the different elements to your lesson such as the fonts and buttons.
-To see a detailed article on Custom CSS, please click here.
+Custom CSS is a programming language that can be used to control the different elements of your lesson such as the fonts and buttons.

 Once it has been uploaded this is what your learners will see upon sign up: